angelis-reis/become-a-nanny/README.md

 This project is under [MIT](./LICENSE).

-Make by Frederico de Angelis Reis 👋🏽 [Get in touch!](https://www.linkedin.com/in/frederico-matheus-de-angelis-reis-2505b2117/)
+Made by Frederico de Angelis Reis 👋🏽 [Get in touch!](https://www.linkedin.com/in/frederico-matheus-de-angelis-reis-2505b2117/)

 ---